Friends and family mourn the loss of Canadians killed by Hamas in Israel

 Alexandre Look

-Look, who lived in Montreal with his family before moving to Mexico, died a hero, his dad said in a Facebook post on Monday.
+Look, who lived in Montreal with his family before moving to Mexico, died a hero, his dad said in a Facebook post.

-“Like a true warrior he left as a hero wanting to protect the people he was with,” Alain Haim Look wrote on Facebook.
+“Like a true warrior he left as a hero wanting to protect the people he was with,” Alain Haim Look said.

 In a phone interview from a town outside Tel Aviv, she said she and her boyfriend met Look in Mexico.
 They became fast friends, and would organize their vacations to meet up, either in Mexico or Israel.